aprildagonese/aws-script/README.md

   - Research faster approaches for testing changes without running through the full load process every time
   - Spend a few minutes doing high-level research on alternative frameworks that install easily onto EC2 with little configuration
+  - Automated testing.
+Is that a thing for a script like this?
+I'd look into that, too
   - Not accidentally commit a key pair to Github (sorry!
 I deleted it.)

 Thank you so much for the opportunity to complete this project!
 I had so much fun doing it!